solutionforest/workflow-state-machine/README.md

 // - Sequential ordering (1, 2, 3, ...)
 // - Generated names based on status transitions
 // - auto_transition set to false by default
+// - completed set to false by default
 ```

 ## Auto-Create Workflow Feature